opensearch-project/security/README.md

 [Additional documentation is provided here](https://github.com/floragunncom/search-guard-docs)

+## Quick Start

+If you want to try out Search Guard, we recommend to download the [Search Guard Bundle](https://github.com/floragunncom/search-guard/wiki/Search-Guard-Bundle).
+This is an Elasticsearch installation, preconfigured with Search Guard.
+It contains all enterprise features and templates for all configuration files.
+Just download, unzip and you're ready to go!
 ##Roadmap
 This is almost a complete rewrite of Search Guard 1 which comes with a lot of new features: